-- Substantial reduction of the public yearly expenditures and reduction of the government staff. - Increased efficiencies of the irrigation systems since farmers managed irrigation systems haven proven in many parts of the world to be very more effective. - Increased mobilization of local resources (human and financial) - Greater agricultural productivity when greater water use efficiency is achieved.
+- Substantial reduction of the public yearly expenditures and reduction of the government staff. - Increased efficiencies of the irrigation systems since farmers managed irrigation systems haven proven in many parts of the world to be very more effective. - Increased mobilization of local resources (human and financial) - Greater agricultural productivity due partly to greater water use efficiency